pschnapp/FULE/doc/Usage.md

 Guides can be positioned absolutely, statically relative to other guides, or suspended elastically between other guides.

 At a higher level are _containers_.
 Containers use guides under the hood to create higher-level constructs such as grids or divided areas.
-When you create a `Layout` you will probably use continers.
+When you create a `Layout` you will probably use containers.

-That's pretty-much it as far as usage concepts go; you can dive into [the theory](Theory.md) if you'd like to look a little deeper.
+That's pretty-much it as far as usage concepts go.
+You can dive into [the theory](Theory.md) if you'd like to look a little deeper; otherwise, onward!

 # Imports